ginstrom/paladin-novel/cline_docs/characters.md

 *   **Current Status/Location:** With Gond's army, likely in a support role or at a rear camp during the coastal campaign and subsequent march (End of Chapter 24).

 ## Maera
 *   **Bio/Description:** An elderly woman, a skilled healer, living in a secluded hut on the coast.
 Possesses flinty eyes, a firm demeanor, and practical wisdom.
-Formerly served a temple in Darach but left due to corruption.
+Formerly served a temple in Blackwater but left due to corruption.
 Revealed to be a key organizer of the continental resistance network.
 *   **First Appearance:** Chapter 3
 *   **Key Actions/Events:**
     *   Provides shelter, food, and medical aid to Gond, Pell, and Sim after their escape (Ch 3).